 Self: I have been in practice at Ryerson for 11 years.
 Yes, 11 years.
 I have years of professional and personal experience to draw from, and during that time, I have learned a lot about myself and others.
 I have a rich basis of experience and knowledge to share, as do others, and I have learned from others that they way I explain concepts is approachable and engaging to many.
 Lay off, internal critic!

 In some families, children grow up with rich feeling vocabularies.
 Their parents may be especially comfortable with and skilled at naming feelings, understanding intentions, and helping children to link their behaviours to their emotional states.
 In other families, emotions and feelings are taught to be controlled, minimized, or downright avoided.
 Children growing up in families without emotion coaching from their parents are likely to have more difficulties identifying and understanding their own emotions and feelings.
 The good news?
 These skills can absolutely be learned in adulthood.
-In fact, at the Centre for Student Development and Counselling, Rachel Barreca and I run a group for that: “Take Care of your Feelings: Feel the Music”.

 So, how do you go about learning to identify your own feelings?
 Here are a few simple steps to get you started: